ggalloro/cicerone/blog_post.md

 ## Generalization and Conclusion

-While the Cicerone Romano agent is specific to Rome, the underlying architecture can be generalized to create a travel assistant for any city.
+While the Cicerone agent is specific to Rome, the underlying architecture can be generalized to create a travel assistant for any city.
 By replacing the Rome-specific instructions with more general ones and providing the agent with the ability to identify the user's desired location, the same multi-agent approach can be used to create a flexible and powerful travel planning tool.

 This example demonstrates how the Google Agent Development Kit can be used to build a sophisticated, multi-agent system for a real-world application.
 The new `google_maps_grounding` tool, in particular, opens up new possibilities for creating location-aware and contextually relevant agents.